passdan/BioinformaticiansToolbox/A_breif_view_on_nextflow.md

 ```
 Each process is listed and the pipeline was ran with default parameter.

 Now lets give it some more data.
 Any parameter can be changed from the command line when running using ```--``` and the parameter name.
+This script is set up to accept a list of genes separated by commas.

 Let's give it multiple genes:

 ```
 nextflow run nextflow_gene_lister.nf --str \
-"GTCTgggggATCTcccCTGACGT,AAAAATGCTATAAAAGCCCTTTTGCTGGGG,TTGCATGCTACGGGTCATGGTCGGAAAAAATTTGCaaaaaaaaaa,atgGTCAGTCATGCATGCTA"
+    "GTCTgggggATCTcccCTGACGT,\
+    AAAAATGCTATAAAAGCCCTTTTGCTGGGG,\
+    TTGCATGCTACGGGTCATGGTCGGAAAAAATTTGCaaaaaaaaaa,\
+    atgGTCAGTCATGCATGCTA"
 ```
 As you see in the output, there are 4 processes in convertToUpper, as each split gene has been turned into it's individual item.
 ```